Chiefs among playoff-bound teams with injury concerns

 Dolphins safety Walt Aikens left in the fourth quarter of Miami’s win over New England with an ankle injury.

-Panthers rookie quarterback Will Grier left Carolina’s loss to New Orleans in the second quarter with a foot injury, finishing his second NFL start with a 0.0 quarterback rating on 1 of 8 passing for 4 yards.
+Panthers rookie quarterback Will Grier left Carolina’s loss to New Orleans in the second quarter with a foot injury.
 He was replaced by Kyle Allen.
 The Panthers provided no update on the extent of the injury after the game.

 Atlanta Falcons cornerback Kendall Sheffield limped off in the second quarter of his team’s win over the Tampa Bay Buccaneers and did not return.
 For Tampa Bay, cornerback Sean Murphy-Bunting left in the second quarter with an ankle injury, and defensive lineman Rakeem Nunez-Roches left in the third quarter with a foot injury.